Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-9o02HnPy5cY.md

 # [October 6th, 2020 Livestream](../2020-10-06.md)
 ## Q&A: When is the Hub bed going to work like the Minecraft one?
 https://www.youtube.com/watch?v=9o02HnPy5cY
-This question was possibly duplicated with a more recent answer: [September 27th, 2022 Livestream Q&A: Can sleeping be added?](./yt-f57Lrnspk10.md) [https://www.youtube.com/watch?v=f57Lrnspk10](https://www.youtube.com/watch?v=f57Lrnspk10)
+This question was possibly duplicated with a more recent answer: [January 17th, 2023 Livestream Q&A: Pass time of day by sleeping in HUB?](./yt-QAOOxosXeDw.md) [https://www.youtube.com/watch?v=QAOOxosXeDw](https://www.youtube.com/watch?v=QAOOxosXeDw)

 ### Topics